-(DM) is a two-year program created to bridge the disciplines of design and business management.
-It is tailored to provide an executive education more focused than an M.B.A. on the special needs of design leaders managing design firms or managing design teams in creative industries.
+Design Management courses are designed for working professionals and delivered by working professionals from the worlds of business and design.
 Participants come from a variety of disciplines, including industrial design, interior design, graphic design, fashion design, communication and information design, interactive media design, and architecture.
 The curriculum is designed to develop strategic management skills in six study areas related to design management: operations management; financial management; marketing management; organization and human resource management; management of innovation and change; and management of local, regional, and global suppliers, distributors, and markets.
 The courses provide participants with an integrated focus on the role of design in the creation and management of strategic and sustainable advantage.

 To CONTACT the Design Management program, please email firstname.lastname@example.org.

 For INFORMATION ON ADMISSIONS to the Pratt Design Management program, click here and scroll down to the Design Management section.

 In 2009, Pratt Design Management launched CATALYST REVIEW, a print and digital publication whose mission is to stimulate thinking and catalyze conversation about the role of creative economies in ensuring an environmentally, socially, and economically sustainable future.